tobixen/achievo-register/README.md

 This is primary made for employees of Redpill-Linpro.
-I think we're still a bit short of having some internal equivalent of github or gitourious, so I'll just throw this one out at github as for now.
 This may be useful for others using achievo as well, though it may need some tweaking.